Office 365 - Getting Started with Groups

 - Default privacy settings.

-A group can be public or private.
-A public group is open to everyone.
-If you just want to see what the group is doing, all the content and conversations are easy to view.
-But if the group interests you, you can join it and become a member.
-In most cases, a public group is your preferred alternative.
-On the other hand, a private group is exclusive and only open to its members.
+- A private group is exclusive and only open to its members.
 The content and conversations are secure and not viewable by everyone.
 Choose a private group when you are concerned about security and privacy, such as trade secrets or confidential information.
 Although anyone can see the name of the private group, information is also security-trimmed so it is not accessible from search, links, or in other ways.
 Joining a private group requires approval from a group administrator.

 - Before you can join a group, you need to find it.
 Fortunately, groups are open and discoverable by default.
 Both public and private groups have a group profile displayed in a card that includes the name, description, photo, alias, membership, and so on.
 If this group information is sensitive, you should look at other options instead of using a group.

-- Although you cannot participate in a private group that you are not a member of, anyone can send email to a private group and even receive replies from that private group.
+- Although you cannot participate in a private group that you are not a member of, by default, anyone with a UW-Madison Office 365 account can send a message/email to a private/public Group.

 - You have the ability to change a public group into a private group, or a private group into a public group.